Memoirs of Brad Lewis - Born and Raised a 2x2

 2x2 Workers in Gresham, East-Portland Field 1971-1989

-There were several workers in our fields: Willa Dahlin, Grace Ploegsma, Vernon Joyce, Angie Long, Joyce Szacaks (sp?), Everett Swanson, Vernon Joyce, Udo Chapman.
+There were several workers in our fields: Willa Dahlin, Leatha Kelsey, Grace Ploegsma, Vernon Joyce, Stanley Sullivan, Angie Long, Joyce Szakacs, Everett Swanson, Udo Chapman.

 1982-3 Professing in meeting tested by Grace Ploegsma and Willa Dahlin